The Sincuidados Neighborhood

 Sincuidados is close to all the daily amenities one desires, from specialty shopping at AJ’s Fine Foods, to Safeway, Fry’s, Sprouts, Target, and Walmart.
 Starbucks, Dutch Bros, home improvement stores, banks, postal services, and local boutiques and salons are all just a few minutes away.

-Several nearby resorts, including Four Seasons Resort Scottsdale, The Boulders Resort and Spa, and Civanna Resort and Spa, offer casual and upscale dining options along with spa, beauty and wellness services.
-Just a few miles north, the towns of Cave Creek and Carefree provide local flavor with many distinct and diverse dining options, coffee houses, wine bars, a tea room, boutiques, and art galleries
+Several nearby resorts, including Four Seasons Resort Scottsdale, The Boulders Resort and Spa, and Civana Resort and Spa, offer casual and upscale dining options along with spa, beauty and wellness services.
+Just a few miles north, the towns of Cave Creek and Carefree provide local flavor with many distinct and diverse dining options, coffee houses, wine bars, a tea room, boutiques, and art galleries.

 Minutes away from Sincuidados in Cave Creek, residents can go back in time and enjoy an afternoon strolling the western-themed streets of Frontier Town, one of the oldest western towns in Arizona.
 For well over 50 years, Frontier Town has long been considered a favorite destination by both locals and tourists.
 Throughout the year visitors can enjoy a variety of events including stunt shows and gunfights.
 A recent expansion features a new saloon, restaurant, music stages, and even a rustic wedding venue.